 One of the main benefits of the USI is that students will have easy access to a complete record of their VET achievements and results throughout their life.
 This will be especially beneficial if they have lost their hard copy records or if the provider is no longer operating.

-With a USI, students are able to produce a comprehensive transcript of their training.
 This can be used when applying for a job, seeking a credit transfer or demonstrating pre-requisites when undertaking further training.

 Privacy is also an important aspect of the USI system.
 One of the features of the USI system is the ability for account holders to set permissions from within their USI account to enable or disable viewing access for training providers to their training records.